|Best overall||Panasonic Home Chef 4-in-1 Microwave||SEE IT||

 Microwaves have become an everyday staple in most homes, which means they are widely manufactured and sold.
 Having so many options available at your fingertips can be overwhelming, so we are going to break down the things you should consider before pulling out your wallet.
 Get ready for some stellar movie-night popcorn and other favorite treats.
 (Might we suggest Trader Joe’s microwavable mac and cheese?)

-- Best convection microwave: Toshiba Countertop Microwave
+- Runner-up: Toshiba Countertop Microwave

-- Best space-saving microwave oven: Panasonic Microwave Oven
+- Best compact: Panasonic Microwave Oven

-- Best high-wattage microwave: GE Countertop Microwave
+- Best high-wattage: GE Countertop Microwave

-- Best smart microwave: GE Smart Microwave
+- Best smart: GE Smart Microwave

 How to find the best microwave for you